alecmuffett/eotk/README.md

   addresses that are part of a single project:
   * :warning: do `set ssl_cert_each_onion 0` in the configuration, to re-enable multi cert handling
-  * was: path would have been `projects.d/PROJECTNAME.d/ssl.d/PRIMARYONIONADDRESSWASHERE.pem`
+  * :warning: the names of the certificate files must be changed:
+    * was: filenames used to be `projects.d/PROJECTNAME.d/ssl.d/PRIMARYONIONADDRESSWASHERE.{pem,cert}`
-  * now: multi-certificate now goes into the more generic/meaningful `projects.d/PROJECTNAME.d/ssl.d/PROJECTNAME.pem`
+    * now: multi-certificates now must be named with the more meaningful `projects.d/PROJECTNAME.d/ssl.d/PROJECTNAME.{pem,cert}`

 If you have any issues, please reach out to @alecmuffett on Twitter, or log an issue above.